XcmSend/xcmsend.github.io/src/swap/readme.md

 # Swap

-HydraDx Omnipool asset swaps are avaliable, XCM your desired asset to HydraDX and use the swap feature to sell your asset for another.
+HydraDx asset swaps is avaliable!
+XCM your desired asset to HydraDX and use the swap feature to sell your asset for another.

-## Note:
-These features has not yet been publicily published.

-## API:
-You can use the swap feature [with our api](/api/docs.html).

-Find out how to interact with HydraDX omnipool on next page.
+Find out how to interact with HydraDX DEX swaps on next page.